willemnielsen/House-App/intellij/doc/use-cases/add-items.md

 **4a.** If user does not select any housemates:
 1. System will not proceed until at least 1 housemate is selected

-**6a.** If user selects to add more items:
+**7a.** If user selects to exit add item view:
-1. System will loop back to Step 2
+1. System displays shopping list to user

 ###Special requirements:
-System must update shopping list within 30 seconds 90% of the time.
++System must update shopping list within 30 seconds 90% of the time.

 ###Frequency of occurrence:
 + Often